United Church News will end its newsprint edition later this year and move online its delivery of denominational news.

-The decision to cease the newsprint edition of United Church News was made on March 20 by the board of directors of the Office of General Ministries (OGM), which has been struggling with skyrocketing costs for the newspaper's produ ction.
-Postage and printing costs have more than doubled during the past five years, with costs now surpassing $125,000 per issue.
+The decision was made on March 20 by the board of directors of the Office of General Ministries (OGM), which has been struggling with skyrocketing costs for the newspaper's production.
+Postage and printing costs have more than doubled during the past five years, with those costs now surpassing $125,000 per issue.

-The National edition will publish one more issue in September.
-The Conference editions — or "wrap arounds" — ended with the April edition, although Conferences were offered the opportunity to print one additional issue if willing to share the costs equally with the UCC's National setting.
+The National edition will publish three more monthly issues in April, June and September.
+The Conference editions — or "wrap arounds" — will end in April, although Conferences will have the opportunity to print one additional issue if willing to share the costs equally with the UCC's National setting.